How to Make an American Quilt: Sophia Darling

 In her early 20s, Sophia was a talented diver with dreams of escaping her small town and overbearing mother.
 One day she meets Preston Richards while diving at the local pool and romance ensues.
 He's attracted by her fearlessness and she believes he can take her away from her current, oppressive way of life.
 However, motherhood turns out to be just as, if not more, oppressive and married life soon grinds her down.
 With three children and little help from Preston who is frequently away because of his job, she no longer has time to dive and eventually forgets the feeling of freedom and escape it gives her.

 One day she snaps at Preston for digging a pond in the back garden.
 Trying to remind her of the girl he fell in love with, he tells her the pond is for her to wade in.
 After she rejects his efforts, he realizes her free spirit is gone.
 One morning, he leaves for work, never to return.
 Abandoned, bitter, and trapped in a life she didn't want, Sophia ends up like her overbearing mother, particularly in her relationship with Finn.

 Years later, when the wind blows part of Finn's thesis into the pond, she wades in to get it.
-With her feet in the pool, she remembers what her husband tried to remind her of all those years ago, and one of the last scenes shows her diving off the high dive.
+With her feet in the pool, she remembers what her husband tried to remind her of all those years ago, and one of the last scenes shows her diving off the high dive and playing with a flamingo.